andreaczhang/andreaczhang/content/home/about.md

 # About me

 I am a PhD candidate at the Department of Biostatistics, University of Oslo, Norway.
 My current work is focused on Electronic Health Records.
-To be more specific, I want to carry out variable selection task on medical time series and make interpretable predictions.
+I want to make use of the heterogenous medical time series and understand patient characteristic, and predict certain clinical outcomes.